Get a clear picture of your skin.

 Book an appointment

 No referral needed.
 Just log into your Maple account and book an appointment from the list of available specialties.
-Initial mole mapping appointments are $299, and include a full body mole scan.
+For a limited time, receive $100 off your mole scan - that’s $399, down from $499.
+Please note, discounted appointments are limited.

 You’ll be asked to change into a paper gown.
 Then, you’ll stand in front of the FotoFinder scanning machine.
 You’ll be approximately eight feet away from the operating technician.
 During the scan, the FotoFinder ATBM Master takes high-resolution pictures of all uncovered areas of your body.